simeononsecurity/simeononsecurity.ch/content/articles/passing-comptias-linux-plus-XK0-005/index.en.md

 - [**Our Guide on Learning Linux**](https://simeononsecurity.com/articles/how-do-i-learn-linux/): This guide provides an overview of how to get started with Linux, including tips for learning both Debian and RHEL-based variants of Linux.

-By using online resources, you can access a wide range of study materials and get a better understanding of the exam objectives and sub-topics.
-Additionally, many online resources offer interactive elements such as forums or chat rooms where you can ask questions and get help from other Linux professionals.
+By using online resources, you can access many study materials and get a better understanding of the exam objectives and sub-topics.
+Also, many online resources offer interactive elements such as forums or chat rooms where you can ask questions and get help from other Linux professionals.

 ## 6. Practice with Practice Exams